-On January 21st 2021 at 17.30pm (GMT), Refugee Hosts’ PI, Prof. Elena Fiddian-Qasmiyeh, will deliver “Shifting the Gaze: Southern-led Humanitarian Responses to Displacement” for the Mellon Sawyer series: ‘Humanitarians.
+On January 21st 2021 at 17.30pm (GMT), Refugee Hosts’ PI, Prof. Elena Fiddian-Qasmiyeh, delivered “Shifting the Gaze: Southern-led Humanitarian Responses to Displacement” for the Mellon Sawyer series: ‘Humanitarians.
 Migrations and Care through the Global South’ hosted by the Simpson Center, University of Washington.
-Her presentation will be followed by a graduate seminar on Jan 22nd, in which graduate researchers will lead a discussion with Prof. Fiddian-Qasmiyeh vis-a-vis her longstanding work on “Recentering the South in Studies of Migration”, including her 2020 open access article of that title published in the Migration and Society journal, which you can read here.
+Her presentation was followed by a graduate seminar on Jan 22nd, in which graduate researchers led a discussion with Prof. Fiddian-Qasmiyeh vis-a-vis her longstanding work on “Recentering the South in Studies of Migration”, including her 2020 open access article of that title published in the Migration and Society journal, which you can read here.

-The event on Jan 21st is free on line and you can register here.
+The event on Jan 21st is now on line and you can watch it below:

 For more information about the series see bit.ly/humanitarianisms